matthewd-so/Fast-Fourier-Transform/docs/profiling.md

    The butterfly kernels are memory-bound; if DRAM throughput is high and SM throughput is low, arithmetic tweaks are wasted effort.
 2. **Memory Workload Analysis** — sectors per request is the coalescing check.
-   `float2` accesses with consecutive threads on consecutive elements should give 4 sectors per 32-thread request (8 bytes × 32 = 256 B = 4 × 64 B).
+   `float2` accesses with consecutive threads on consecutive elements give 8 sectors per 32-thread request (8 B × 32 = 256 B, over 32 B sectors), and
-   Anything higher means the access pattern regressed.
+   that is what the butterfly kernels measure.
+Anything higher means the access pattern regressed; `fft_bitrev_kernel` is the deliberate exception, since the reversed index scatters by construction.
 3. **Occupancy** — achieved vs theoretical.
 The shared-memory kernel is capped by its 8 KB of shared memory per block plus the 512-thread block size; the elementwise kernels should sit near the limit at 256 threads.